Local Transportation Projects

 Route 15 Corridor:

 Route 15 Interchange at Edwards Ferry/Fort Evans Road: VDOT has initiated a project administration agreement with the Town of Leesburg.
 The design contract was issued to HTNB.
 A scoping meeting was held on May 1, 2015.
 Traffic data collection is complete.
 The Town of Leesburg submitted the executed SPAA to VDOT on August 3, 2015.
 Preliminary engineering was authorized on November 2, 2015.
 Notice to proceed was issued to the consultant on November 10, 2015.
 A study group meeting was held on December 16, 2015.
-The IJR framework document is underway.
+The Interchange Justification Report (IJR) framework document is underway.
 A stakeholder meeting is planned for the summer of 2016 with a public information meeting to follow.
 The next study group meeting is January 20, 2016.
 This project was submitted as a candidate for HB-2 funding.
 It has not been recommended by VDOT staff for funding.
-A public information meeting was held March 10, 2016.
+A public information meeting for this project is scheduled for March 10, 2016 at Leesburg Elementary School from 6:30 to 8:30pm.
+Public information was held; additional comments were received via internet.
 Proceeding with IJR development.
+Draft IJR expected in December 2016.
+Next public information meeting to be held in February 2017.
+Draft IJR was received January 2017.
+The next public information meeting is anticipated for March 2017.
+VDOT presented the design options to the Leesburg Town Council on February 28, 2017.
+The 2nd Public Information meeting was held on March 2, 2017.
+VDOT is reviewing comments submitted during the Public Information meeting.
+The draft IJR is anticipated to be complete late May/early June after the preferred alternative has been selected.
+A meeting with the Leesburg Town Council has been scheduled for May 8, 2017 to discuss the design alternatives.

 Route 15 Congestion Mitigation Improvements (Town/County/VDOT): VDOT has identified pre-scoping funds to perform a more rigorous traffic study using the Town study from Wells and Associates as a base.
 VDOT staff issued a notice to proceed to VHB on May 26, 2015.
 The study is underway by VHB.
 The draft report is under review by VDOT staff.
 When they have completed their review, the report will be presented for discussion to County and Town of Leesburg staff.
 A meeting to discuss the consultant’s report is scheduled for mid-March, 2016 with VDOT, Town and County staffs.
 When a path forward is agreed to, the Chairman and District supervisors will be briefed to determine next steps.
 Staff from VDOT, Loudoun County and the Town of Leesburg met on March 17, 2016 to discuss the draft report; one of the proposed alternatives requires additional analysis and cost estimates need to be obtained in order to identify the recommended alternative.
+The County issued a task order contract to obtain cost estimates and additional analysis for each alternative; report to be issued in December 2016, project team to brief the Board of Supervisors in early 2017.
 Data collection is in progress; the study will capture traffic counts from two additional intersections on Business Route 15 (King Street) and include AM peak (southbound) traffic in the analysis.
+Traffic counts have been captured at additional intersections; field observations have been made.
+Traffic modeling in progress; study to be completed in early 2017.
+The study will be presented to the Board on May 18, 2017.

 Route 15 Widening Phase II (from south of Masons Lane at the southern corporate limits to Greenway Drive) – This 0.9 mile section will complete the 4-lane divided roadway south of the Leesburg Bypass.
 The completion of this portion of the multiuse trail on the west side of the road will connect between the trail constructed in Phase I and a trail that was recently constructed by VDOT south of the Leesburg corporate limits.
 This project will incorporate the recently completed improvements at Virts Corner that signalized that intersection and realigned the streets.
 The improvements will also tie into the proposed Battlefield Parkway intersection at Meade Drive.
 Construction is underway and ahead of schedule.
 An early completion of spring 2017 is anticipated.